 Dim.
 8 x 5 x 5 meter, 256 aluminium tubes, 4096 light dots, each made up of 6 white LEDs, computer

-With a big bang, on December 2nd in 2009, the work White Noise for the telecommunication tower at the Zuidas (Amsterdam) was opened.
+With a big bang, on December 2nd in 2009, the work White Noise for the telecommunications tower at the Zuidas (Amsterdam) was opened.
 Every night, high up in the tower a dynamic image appears, a twinkeling universe where stars fall and planets light up, where meteorites swish by and small explotions take place.
 Every now and then, codes of letters and numbers pop up, as a sign of human communication.

 Dim.
 4 platforms Ø 50 x 20 m Galvanised steel, 1044 LEDs, computer

 An insect, constructed out of eighty portable tube lights, lies on the floor next to its plinth.